DIYSurveys/EDF/README.md

 # OnePoint Global Entity Data Framework
 Welcome to the OnePoint Global Entity Data Framework (OPGEDF).
 A set of libraries that supports access to Microsoft SQL Server and other databases.
 It provides a fast, light way to map a Database into code and prvoide a simple way to insert, update and delete data, with full access to stored procedures.
+It is based on the [NEO Framework](http://neo.sourceforge.net/).

 This contains the documentation to use the OPGEDF.

 ## Current Status
 The OPGEDF is currently undergoing some enhancements to support asynchronous access to MS SQL Server, but the library and tools are stable and will support existing projects.

 ## Modeller
 The OnePoint Modeller is a tool that provides fast mapping of a Microsoft SQL Database into c# for immediate use in an application.
 The Modeller is based around a an XML language and a set of templates that are used to generate the c# code.
 The example below shows a sample of an XML model: